-The caller of this API must have Diagnostic Control of the RNG in order to invoke this operation (see Section 25.1.12.1, "rng_get_diag_control (1.0)").
+The caller of this API must have Diagnostic Control of the RNG in order to invoke this operation (see rng\get\diag\control).

-EIO The calling Guest does not currently have Diagnostic Control to manipulate the RNG settings.
-Caller must first invoke rng_get_diag_control.
-EINVAL Specified buffer size is not valid EBADALIGN Pointer address is not correctly aligned ENORADDR Pointer address is not a valid real address EWOULDBLOCK RNG currently blocked ENOACCESS Caller does not have permission to call this API
+EIO The calling Guest does not currently

+have Diagnostic Control to manipulate the RNG

+settings.
+Caller must first invoke

+rng_get_diag_control.

+EINVAL Specified buffer size is invalid

+EBADALIGN Pointer address is improperly aligned.

+ENORADDR Pointer address is not a valid real address.

+EWOULDBLOCK RNG currently blocked.

+ENOACCESS Caller does not have permission for this API.